Welcome to today's edition of the Rush 24-7 podcast.

 That may be right or wrong on its merits, but politically it seems pretty clear.

-And you see more and more conservatives and Republican officeholders who are caving on that.
+And you see more and more conservatives and Republican office holders who are caving on that.

-Not gonna get any of that.
+You're not going to get any of that.

-There's no giving or caving, there's seeding.
+There's no giving or caving.

 But here's the thing.

-Did you hear Chris Wallace say here, and this is by the way, politically this is correct, but it's not correct in reality, that the Republicans are blocking a tax cut for 98% of the American people.
+Did you hear Chris Wallace say here, and this is, by the way, politically, this is correct, but it's not correct in reality, that the Republicans are blocking a tax cut for 98% of the American people.

 There is no tax cut that's on the table, ladies and gentlemen.